Harper, Phils win 7th in a row, hand Brews 6th straight loss - WHIZ News

 Harper homered for the second straight day, connecting off Brad Boxberger for his 15th of the season, a solo drive in the seventh for a 4-2 lead.

-Schwarber hit his 15th, a two-run drive off Trevor Kelley in the eighth.
+Schwarber hit his 15th home run, a two-run drive off Trevor Kelley in the eighth.
 Herrera, who homered in a 10-0 romp Wednesday night, added a two-run drive in the ninth.

 Hunter Renfroe and Willy Adames homered for Milwaukee.